Brisbane River: Flora

 The river has several important ecological areas where remnant populations of mangroves exist; these include areas around drainage culverts, in Breakfast Creek, New Farm, a small preserve at the city bend, near the Queensland University of Technology and around the shipping terminals at the river's terminus into Moreton Bay.
 These mangroves have recently become classified as protected nature reserves.
 The noxious water hyacinth weed is still growing in stretches between Fernvale and the Mount Crosby Weir but only poses a minimal risk to drinking water supplies.

 Fauna

 Queensland lungfish

 In 1895–1896, the Queensland lungfish was only found in the Mary and Burnett river systems.
 Concerned about the species survival, it was introduced into other Queensland waterways with varying success.
 Self-sustaining populations of lungfish were successfully established in the Brisbane River, the Enoggera Reservoir and the North Pine River.

 Brisbane River cod

 The freshwater reaches of the Brisbane River once supported a unique species of cod, the Brisbane River cod, which was similar to Murray cod and closely related to eastern freshwater cod and Mary River cod.
-Unfortunately this unique native fish became extinct somewhere between the 1930s and 1950s due to habitat degradation and overfishing.
+This unique native fish became extinct somewhere between the 1930s and 1950s due to habitat degradation and overfishing.
 The river has been restocked with cod from the Mary River.